luqven/gh-stack/README.md

 # Set the environment variable for the Github API token
 $ export GHSTACK_OAUTH_TOKEN='<personal access token>'

+# Optional: The repository is auto-detected from your git remote.
-# Set the environment variable for the repository owner/name
+# You can override it with an environment variable or the -r flag:
 $ export GHSTACK_TARGET_REPOSITORY='<github repository name>'

 # You can also set these in a `.gh-stack.env` file in the project root.